wiktoriasadowska/budget-tracker/README.md

 # BudgetTracker

-A simple program to trackk income and expenses.
+A simple program to track income and expenses.

 ## Features